mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 1. Mark the variable as sensitive.
 This prevents Terraform from displaying it in the Terraform Cloud UI and makes the variable write-only.
 1. Click Add variable.
 1. Repeat steps 8 to 12 for the remaining three ARM_ variables.
-1. We have now added our Service Principal credentials to the 'terra-home-1' workspace.
+1. I have now added my Service Principal credentials to the 'terra-home-1' workspace.
-1. Check that all variables have Category of 'env' and thr value is marked as 'Sensitive - write only'.
+1. Check that all variables have Category of 'env' and the value is marked as 'Sensitive - write only'.

 ### Terraform Cloud setup confirmation
 If you have previously stopped a Gitpod workspace, then open a new Gitpod workspace from the Github project main branch.